Quantum simulation of real-time current correlators and DIS-inspired observables in the Schwinger model: Hadronic tensor and longitudinal structure function

 For simulations beyond small system sizes, we rely on tensor-network methods as a scalable quantum information science tool for preparing the hadronic state.
 Within the tensor-network framework, ground and excited states can be obtained in the matrix product state (MPS) representation using the density matrix renormalization group (DMRG) algorithm~\cite{Schollwock2005,frank-dmrg}, implemented with charge-preserving lattice sites as demonstrated in Refs.~\cite{Barata:2024bzk,Barata:2025hgx,Kang:2025xpz}.
-We first obtain the ground state $\ket{\Omega}$ using DMRG with a sufficient number of sweeps and a numerical accuracy of $10^{-12}$.
-The hadronic state $\ket{h}$ is then obtained by projecting out the vacuum MPS and performing a new set of DMRG sweeps until convergence is reached.
+The DMRG algorithm is a variational algorithm that optimizes a MPS representation of the ground or low-lying excited states of a one-dimensional quantum system.
+It proceeds by sweeping through the lattice and locally minimizing the energy within a variational manifold controlled by the bond dimension $\chi$, which sets the amount of entanglement that can be captured.
+We first obtain the ground state as the vacuum state $\ket{\Omega}$ using DMRG with a sufficient number of around 100 sweeps and a numerical accuracy of $10^{-12}$.
+The hadronic state $\ket{h}$ is then obtained by projecting out the vacuum MPS and performing a new set of enlarged number of 1000 sweeps until convergence is reached for the first excited state.
+In both the vacuum and hadron state, we used a maximum bond dimension of $\chi_\mathrm{max}=800$ in the DMRG algorithm, and the resulting states are both well-converged with a MPS bond dimension around $\chi \lesssim 50$ for the vacuum state and $\chi \lesssim 150$ for the hadron state.

 In Fig.~\ref{f.mass}, we present the DMRG results for the hadron mass $M_h = E_h - E_0$, evaluated at fixed physical volumes while decreasing the lattice spacing $a$ (corresponding to increasing the number of qubits $N$).
 The volumes are fixed at $\mathcal{V} = N a g = 24$ and $36$ respectively, where $E_h = \langle h | H | h \rangle$ and $E_0 = \langle \Omega | H | \Omega \rangle$ denote the energies of the hadronic and ground states, respectively.
 In principle, the continuum limit is obtained by taking $a \to 0$ and $\mathcal{V} \to \infty$.
 While performing this limit directly is challenging, reliable results can be obtained by working at sufficiently large volume and extrapolating to vanishing lattice spacing~\cite{Banuls:2013jaa}.
+In practice, we approach the continuum limit operationally by decreasing the lattice spacing $a \to 0$ at fixed physical volume $V = Nag$, increasing $N$ accordingly, and verifying convergence of physical observables such as the hadron mass to analytically known results.
+This follows the standard procedure established for the Schwinger model in Ref.~\cite{Banuls:2013jaa}.
+A full continuum extrapolation for the hadronic-tensor observables is left for future work.

 Our results show that the hadron mass is well convergent for sufficiently small $a$, allowing for an extrapolation to $a=0$ to obtain $M_h^{\mathrm{extrap}}$.
 In the massless limit, we recover the exact analytical result $M_h/g = 1/\sqrt{\pi} \simeq 0.564$ from bosonization~\cite{Schwinger:1962tp}.
 At finite fermion mass $m/g=0.5$, our results are in good agreement with previous numerical studies based on alternative MPS algorithms~\cite{Banuls:2013jaa}.
 For the remainder of the paper, we fix the volume to $\mathcal{V}=24$, since for $m/g=0.5$, the results at $\mathcal{V}=24$ and $\mathcal{V}=36$ are virtually indistinguishable, and $\mathcal{V}=24$ is more economical in terms of qubit resources.
 At $ag=0.2$, the hadron mass (1.538) already differs from the continuum-extrapolated value (1.495) by only about $3\%$.